 Tree Top Adventures near Betws y Coed a rope adventure through the trees, it's high, it's a bit scary, but otherwise good fun and will keep the most boisterous older kids (and adults) out of mischief for a couple of hours, then hopefully be far too exhausted to give any more aggro for the rest of the day.

 If you really want an outdoor multi activity day, Plas y Brenin in Capel Curig offer taster days for a range of outdoor activities; skiing, climbing, canoeing etc.

 Conwy Feast held at the end of October is a must, now the second largest food festival in Wales.
 Conwy town plays host to the best of Welsh food producers along with foods and exhibitors from around the globe.
 Jam (!) packed with activities and entertainment (workshops, cooking demos from celeb chefs, storytellers, live music) it's a great weekend for all of the family, check out the website!.

-Conwy Classical Music Festival 2012 St Marys Church Conwy from July 22-28.
+Conwy Classical Music Festival St Marys Church Conwy always held at the end of July

-Conwy Pirate Weekend 19th - 20th May 2012, A brand new event, fun for all the family, Pirate Ships, Treasure Hunts, Real live pirates, Smugglers Market, Lots going on throughout the weekend.
+Conwy Pirate Weekend May Pirate Ships, Treasure Hunts, Real live pirates, Smugglers Market, Lots going on throughout the weekend.

 Great places to shop in and around Conwy :

 Perry Higgins Antiques and curiosities, three crammed floors of just truly great stuff at reasonable prices, kitchenalia, tables, drawers, old pine, shabby chic style hand painted furniture, gardeny things old watering cans, old chairs, battered suitcases, stock is always changing, based in Penmaenmawr, approx three miles from Conwy (off the A55 towards Bangor) if you're into that sort of thing then you really will think you've died and gone to heaven.